thibaultwillmann/CheXNet-Pytorch/README.md

         labelTensor = labelTensor.add(classEncoding[disease])
 ```

-We apply some preprocessing on each image.
-The image is resized to 256x256.
+We apply some preprocessing on each greyscale image.
+The image is converted to RGB and resized to 256x256.
 Then ten crops of size 224 x 224 are generated consisting of the four corners and the center plus the horizontal flipped version of these.
 These are transformed to a tensor and normalized.
 Finally the image has a dimension of 10 x 3 x 224 x 224 containing obviously ten crops.
 ```
 image = Image.open(image_path).convert('RGB')
 normalize = transforms.Normalize([0.485, 0.456, 0.406], [0.229, 0.224, 0.225])